 Although a person will never get better legal services than what he or she pays for, it is also true that lots of lawyers charge substantially more than they really are worth.

-It is an unfortunate fact that way too many lawyers charge premium fees for nothing more than average experience and skills.
+It is an unfortunate fact that way too many lawyers charge premium fees for nothing more than average legal services.

-Worse yet, without disclosing what they charge up front, a potential client has to waste his or her time deciding if they like the lawyer or firm before they know anything about cost.
+Worse yet, without disclosing what they charge up front, a potential client has to waste his or her time deciding if they like some lawyer or firm before they ever find out what their services are going to cost.

 How much a lawyer charges for a DUI case should never be any kind of secret.

-I wish I could say that it was some stroke of marketing genius that inspired me to list my fees back when I launched my first website many years ago, but the truth is that it just seemed like the right thing to do, and I’ve just always done it.
+It wasn't some stroke of marketing genius that inspired us to list our fees back on our first website many years ago; it just seemed like the right thing to do, and we’ve just always done it.